tejal-parmar/AWS-Airflow-Twitter-DataPipeline/README.md

   - Pandas: to work with the data and transform the data

 Apache Airflow
-  - deploy the code onto airflow,
+  - Deploy the code onto airflow,
-  - an open source workflow management platform for data engineering pipelines.
+  - An open source workflow management platform for data engineering pipelines.
   - It is  workflow orchestration tool to build, schedule, monitor data pipelines.
   - Workflow is sequence of every task, in Airflow it is defined as Directed Cyclic Graph (DAG).(sequence of operations is called DAG).
   - Airflow contains multiple DAGs, and each DAG can contain multiple tasks, task is the unit of operation.